Compare Cheap Travel Insurance

 Common Exclusions to Cancellation Cover

 There are a number of circumstances under which you may cancel a trip that are NOT covered by Cancellation cover.
-If you try to submit a Cancellation claim for these reasons, your probably won't be reimbursed.
-Below is a list of the types of reasons for canceling that won't be covered under most standard policy terms and conditions.
+If you try to submit a Cancellation claim for these reasons, you probably won't be reimbursed.
+Here is a list of the types of reasons for canceling that won't be covered under most standard policy terms and conditions.

 - You changed your mind about going on a trip

 - You need to cancel due to a pre-existing medical condition that you did not declare

 - Your financial situation changing